 Working iteratively means deploying features early and often, and seeking feedback to validate our path.
 With each iteration we will:

-- Break down the next high-level feature into detailed engineering tasks.
+- Break down the next high-level features into detailed engineering tasks.

 - Work with regular stand-up meetings that project stakeholders are welcome to join.

-- Conclude our iteration with a demonstration session, or Show & Tell, to explain recently delivered features and system components.
+- Use demo sessions (Show & Tell) to explain recently delivered features and system components.